swanss/FragFold/README.md

 ### 1. Install local colabfold

-Follow the instructions at [https://github.com/YoshitakaMo/localcolabfold]() to install ColabFold on your system.
+Follow the instructions at the local colabfold [repo](https://github.com/YoshitakaMo/localcolabfold) to install ColabFold on your system.
 We developed and tested FragFold on this specific [commit](https://github.com/YoshitakaMo/localcolabfold/tree/88d174ffa7a7bc76a644db14ba0099ceb0606aed).

 ### 2. Install fragfold